 General Tips for Packing Your Suitcase

-Use a spacious personal item: If you are trying to save money when packing your suitcases, it’s a good idea to maximize space with a personal item (the bag under the seat in front of you) holding a lot.
+Use a spacious personal item: If you are trying to save money when packing your suitcases, it's a good idea to maximize space with a personal item (the bag under the seat in front of you) that holds a lot.
 We have a collection of our favorite personal items in our post.

 Remember that you have to pack dirty laundry: All of these methods are great for packing items on the way to your destination.
 But remember that you'll need to pack everything for the way back.
 I recommend using a laundry bag at your destination (you can buy them on Amazon) and then rolling the dirty clothes back up if possible.
 Just be sure to keep the dirty and clean items separate.